Table of Contents

 Uses of FFO

-FFO is a useful tool for evaluating the performance of a REIT because it only includes items central to business operations and excludes non-cash items (like depreciation and amortization) and gains and losses on property sales.
-Interest income is also removed in calculating FFO.
+FFO is a useful tool for evaluating the performance of a REIT because it only includes items central to business operations and excludes non-cash items (such as depreciation and amortization) and gains and losses on property sales.
+Interest income is also removed when calculating FFO.

-REIT owners, investors, analysts, and lenders all might use FFO when digging into the profitability of a REIT.
-FFO can help these stakeholders understand a business better.
+REIT owners, investors, analysts, and lenders all might use FFO when determining the profitability of a REIT.
+FFO can help these stakeholders better understand a business.
 For example, if a REIT is trying to secure a small business loan, a lender might look at both its FFO and its debt-to-FFO ratio to determine how well the company would be able to manage additional debt.

 Recommended: Prime Rate vs. LIBOR

-FFO is similar to another commonly used non-GAAP profitability metric called earnings before interest, taxes, depreciation and amortization, or EBITDA.
+FFO is similar to another commonly used non-GAAP profitability metric called earnings before interest, taxes, depreciation and amortization (EBITDA).

-Both FFO and EBITDA are used as an alternative to net income, and both add back depreciation and amortization to net income.
-The main difference between FFO vs EBITDA is that FFO looks at free cash flow from operations, while EBITDA seeks to measure profitability from operations.
+Both FFO and EBITDA are used as alternatives to net income, and both add back depreciation and amortization to net income.
+The main difference between FFO and EBITDA is that FFO looks at free cash flow from operations, while EBITDA seeks to measure profitability from operations.

-While a firm’s EBITDA is certainly important, REIT investors should use FFO vs EBITDA, since it’s more applicable to this unique corporate structure.
+While a firm’s EBITDA is certainly important, REIT investors should use FFO instead of EBITDA since it’s more applicable to this unique corporate structure.
 Here’s a look at how FFO compares to EBITDA.

 Pros and Cons of Using FFO